struct/Nerve/README.markdown

     ...
 Done!

     Here is Nerve running on Windows 7 and debugging an example program that calls HeapAlloc.
-For this test program we want to run a simple ruby script each time HeapAlloc is entered and exited.
+For this test program we want to run a simple ruby script each time we enter and leave HeapAlloc()

     Test Program: